 • Tom Noel has somehow unearthed a Cable Guide from the week this first aired and has confirmed the debut date, one of only two confirmed debut dates for season 1.

-• Joel’s in a robe again in the opening.
+• Joel’s in a robe again in the opening, and so are both bots.
 I can’t believe I never noticed this before.

 • The juggling water bit is from Joel’s standup act, but I’m pretty sure the insect-a-sketch is new.